 - Agile process metrics — when the project is broken into sprints, the team can measure the efficiency of smaller parts of the project – lead time (how much time was spent for a certain development stage, which may contain several sprints), cycle time (one sprint usually falls under a single cycle), and velocity (how many tasks were done in a particular time frame).

-- Test metrics — test metrics evaluate the code coverage — how much code was tested, the number of bugs, and the percentage of tech debt.
+- Test metrics — these metrics evaluate the code coverage — how much code was tested, the number of bugs, and the percentage of tech debt.

 - Customer satisfaction — the team gets insights on end-users’ reactions to the product by measuring Net Promoter Score, Customer Satisfaction Score, and Customer Effort Score.
 These metrics evaluate, respectively, whether users would recommend the product and if they are satisfied with the result.